nilayDawn/ARTHA_frontend/FREADME.md

 ## Current Status & Known Limitations

-- ✅ **Implemented**: Auth (login/signup/logout), protected routing, app shell/layout, AI chat drawer, document upload modal, dashboard with summary cards + charts + recent transactions.
+- ✅ **Implemented**: Auth (login/signup/logout), protected routing, app shell/layout, AI chat drawer, document upload modal, **Telegram connection modal**, and dashboard with summary cards + charts + recent transactions.
 - ⏳ **Placeholders**: Transactions Management, Budget Tracking, Financial Goals, and Documents & Receipts pages render temporary headings and are not yet fully built.
 - ⚠️ **Hardcoded income**: The Dashboard uses a fixed `monthlyIncome` of `₹60,000` as a benchmark; it is not yet user-configurable.
 - ⚠️ **Environment required**: Supabase keys and backend URL must be configured for the app to function.
+- ⚠️ **Telegram bot URL**: The "Open Bot" deep link points to `t.me/FinPilotAIBot`; this must match the bot name registered with BotFather, and the backend webhook must be deployed and configured for production use.
 - 🧹 **Legacy CSS**: `src/App.css` contains unused Vite template styles.

 ---